Nakroma/Orcus/README.md

 SQUAD_START_MATCHMAKING	// Starts the matchmaking of a squad
-	0: Matchmaking parameters	// Parameters for the matchmaking (Mode, Size, Entry) SQUAD_CANCEL_MATCHMAKING	// Cancels the matchmaking
+	0: Matchmaking parameters	// Parameters for the matchmaking (Mode, Size, Entry) SQUAD_CANCEL_MATCHMAKING	// Cancels the matchmaking SQUAD_SELECT_ROLE	// Selects a role in role selection
+	0: Role ID	// Id of the role

 CHAT_SEND_MESSAGE	// Sends a chat message
 	0: Lobby	// Chat Lobby (ALL, SQUAD, PRIVATE)